haoxins/haoxins.github.io/archived/2022-graph-algorithms.md

 * What you don't want to end up is with a single relationship type that can lead to many different node types.

+* You might have noticed that a common theme to network analysis is to translate indirect graph patterns and relationships to direct ones.
+* Another frequent scenario is translating a bipartite network to a monopartite network.

+## Your first steps with the Cypher query